 Noncombatant servicemen and women are not free from danger.
-Such was the case of the medical corps during World War One.
-Medical units were located close enough to the front to see and hear bombardments.
+Such was the case of the medical corps during World War I. Medical units were located close enough to the front to see and hear bombardments.
 Sometimes camps were bombed — either accidentally or on purpose — ambulances hit land mines, and hospital ships sunk.
 (This post is a companion piece to Melina Druga’s WWI Trilogy, Angel of Mercy, Those Left Behind and Adjustment Year, available wherever eBooks are sold.)

 One such hospital ship was the HMHS Britannic.
-Another was the Llandovery Castle.
+Another was the HMHS Llandovery Castle.

-The HMHS Llandovery Castle was one of five hospital ships that served Canada during the war.
+The Llandovery Castle was one of five hospital ships that served Canada during the war.
 It regularly traveled between Britain and Halifax, taking patients home.
 It was commissioned in 1916 and was equipped to carry 622 patients and 102 medical personnel.

 June 27, 1918

 Firing on a medical vessel violated the Hague Convention.
 The U-Boat resurfaced and machined gunned the lifeboat occupants in an attempt to silence the witnesses.
 The German crew also made fictitious entries in the submarine’s logbook.

 Only one lifeboat escaped the slaughter.
-Its 24 survivors, six of whom were members of the medical corps, were rescued by a destroyer 36 hours later.
+Its 24 survivors, six of whom were members of the medical corps, were rescued 36 hours later.

-The ship sank in 10 minutes, and 234 people were killed.
+The ship sank in 10 minutes, killing 234 people.
 Among those murdered were all 14 nursing sisters.

 The death toll would have been much higher had it not been for the fact that the ship was returning to Europe and had no patients on board.

 The event was used widely in Allied propaganda on both sides of the Atlantic.

 After the War

 The captain of the U-Boat, Helmut Brümmer-Patzig, along with two lieutenants were arraigned on war crimes during the Leipzig War Crimes Trials in 1921.
 The lieutenants were sentenced to four years in prison but escaped while on their way to detention.
 Brümmer-Patzig fled and was never prosecuted.
 He later served in the German Navy under Adolph Hitler.

 Memorials for Llandovery Castle‘s medical personnel were installed in three hospitals – one in Britain and two in Canada.